 Call for Proposals

-The National Institute on the Assessment of Adult Learning, which will be held in Philadelphia, Pa., June 8-10, 2016, invites proposals for short or full presentations, panel discussions or roundtable discussions that present case studies, research, best practices and lessons learned in the assessment of adult and experiential learning.
-Our hope is that this year’s National Institute will spur discussion and the exchange of ideas, both during the event and after it.
+The National Institute on the Assessment of Adult Learning, which will be held in Atlantic City, NJ, on June 14-16, 2017, invites proposals for short or full presentations, panel discussions or roundtable discussions that present case studies, research, best practices and lessons learned in the assessment of adult and experiential learning.
+Our hope is that this year’s National Institute presentations will spur discussion and the exchange of ideas, both during the event and after it.

-Other possible topics include portfolio assessment, credit-by-examination, online learning and testing, blended learning programs, learning outcome alignment, open educational resources, workforce development, and international perspectives on assessing adult learning.
-Proposals can be designed for those who are newcomers to PLA as well as established practitioners.
+Other welcome topics include portfolio assessment, competency-based education, credit-by-examination, online learning and testing, learning outcomes alignment, open educational resources, workforce development, and international perspectives on assessing adult learning.
+Proposals can be designed for those who are newcomers to PLA or for established practitioners.

 Presentations should be designed to stimulate discussion and be interactive, and should not follow a traditional lecture format.
 Finished presentations will be collected and posted on the National Institute’s website immediately following the conclusion of the event.